Major revision January 1990

 EC800 Pensioners deserve a state pension which is sufficient to cover their basic needs and to enable them to live with dignity as of right, without the need for additional means-tested benefits.
 The Green Party will immediately introduce a Citizens' Pension to replace the current basic state pension and any additional top-up benefits.
 The Citizens' Pension will initially be set at a level no lower than the official poverty line.

-EC801 The Citizen's Pension will replace an individual's Citizen's Income once they reach the specified pension age.
+EC801 The Citizen's Pension will replace an individual's Universal Basic Income once they reach the specified pension age.
 This will not restrict an individual's right to continue working, and any additional earnings will be taxed just as they would for those below the pension age.
-Unlike the current system these payments will be unconditional, given as a right of citizenship and not subject to means testing.
+Unlike the current system these payments will be unconditional, given as a right of legal residence in the UK and not subject to means testing.
 They will not be restricted to those people who have paid National Insurance contributions, which, for example currently leaves many women without a proper state pension due to having an incomplete payment record.

 EC803.
-As with the Citizen's Income, housing benefit will initially continue to be paid.
+As with Universal Basic Income, housing benefit will initially continue to be paid.
 The situation will subsequently be reviewed to see how a housing cost element could be incorporated into Citizen's Pension payments. (see EC733)

 EC804.
 The Green Party recognises that people in paid employment may wish additionally to defer some of their income until the time that they retire, in order to ensure that their standard of living does not dramatically reduce when their employment ends.
 The usual method of doing this at present is to make contributions to privately administered pension schemes, which then invest those contributions in shares on the Stock Exchange.